 Absolutely Concluded And Will Never Be Discussed Again

 Below are some candidates that keep coming up despite being resolved (in some cases, many times).
 This list will be edited as needed.
-If you bring these up or try to add them to the respective work page (or remove them, for validated CMs), at best we'll Face Palm at you and at worst we'll outright ban you.
+If you bring these up or try to add them to the respective work page (or remove them, for validated CMs), without new evidence (something that hasn't been discussed; the character reappears; etc), at best we'll Face Palm at you and at worst we'll outright ban you.

 Note that this list may include characters judged to be a CM or not to be a CM.